+Interest.....
 Annual rate-- %.
-Payment frequency--every six months on and .
-First payment-- , 2004.
-Cash interest on these "discount notes" will not accrue prior to
+Payment frequency--every six

-Original issue discount.....
-We will sell the discount notes at a substantial discount to their principal amount at maturity.
+months on and .
+First payment--2004.
+Cash interest will not accrue prior to discount to their principal amount at maturity.
 The discount notes will accrete in value through , 2004 at an annual rate of %, compounding every six months.
-Cash interest will not be payable on the discount notes until
+Cash interest will not be